missjuliekhun/ga-sample-teach/README.md

 ## Vocabulary

 **Prototypal Inheritance** - A working object instance.
-In JavaScript it is an object in which other JavaScript objects inherit their properties and methods from.

-**Inheritence** - Code reuse mechanism
+In JavaScript it is an object in which other JavaScript objects inherit their properties and methods from. **Inheritence** is a code reuse mechanism

 <!-- **Constructor** -
 **Instance** - -->

 ## I Do: Getting Started
-We will be using a function called ```Object.create``` which takes an object or null as it's first argument.
+We will be using a function called ```Object.create``` which takes an object or ```null``` as it's first argument.
 What do you think this function does?
-It creates a new object, and uses the argument as it's prototype.
+It creates a new object, and uses the argument as it's **prototype**.
 ```js